 We don’t like having to do this, but our hand has now been forced to do so.

 In a previous scam article, we wrote about being defamed online.

 It was pretty clear to us that the intention behind the abuse is to try and undermine the credibility of trustedteflreviews.com.
 And we wrote that we would try and work out who could possibly be behind these unfounded and completely false allegations.

-We now have rock solid evidence that the defamation is being orchestrated by MyTEFL.com.
+We now have rock-solid evidence that the defamation is being orchestrated by MyTEFL.com.

 This is one example of The MyTEFL.com Scam.

-The long and short of it is that MyTEFL are clearly unhappy with some of their verified customer reviews published on trustedteflreviews.com.
+The long and short of it is that MyTEFL is clearly unhappy with some of their verified customer reviews published on trustedteflreviews.com.
 MyTEFL contacted us towards the end of last year, to ask if we could delete the negative reviews.
 When we explained to them that we wouldn’t be deleting these reviews, they responded with online defamation.

-In the past few days, MyTEFL have openly written in an email that they will look into possibly deleting the defaming content if we can look into possibly deleting the reviews – thus adding blackmail into the equation too.
+In the past few days, MyTEFL has openly written in an email that they will look into possibly deleting the defaming content if we can look into possibly deleting the reviews – thus adding blackmail into the equation too.

 As a result of MyTEFL choosing to go down the blackmail and defamation route, we have no choice other than to respond by exposing this company’s fraudulent activities.
 All this information will be added below this written notice in due course.